Dragon-Wonder/Experimental-Platformer-AI/README.md

 ### SDL Library

-In order to run the program properly you will need to download SDL2-2.0.3 or higher (I use 2.0.4 but that shouldn't matter).
+In order to run the program properly you will need to download SDL2-2.0.4 or higher (SDL-2.0.3 has issues that cause the program not to run correctly.
+You NEED 2.0.4).

-A link for SDL2 can be found [here] (https://www.libsdl.org/download-2.0.php).
+A link for SDL2 can be found [here] (https://www.libsdl.org/tmp/download-2.0.php).

 You will want to download the Runtime Binaries (if you have windows I recommend 32 bit over 64 bit; even if you have a 64 bit computer).

+If you are running the version in the release tab you WILL need the 32 bit version because that it how I compile it.

 When all is said and done you should have the following files in your folder.
 (Also note that you should be able to put the dll files in your C drive).